manojdhanaraja-png/SGD-Regressor-for-Multivariate-Linear-Regression/README.md

 ## Program:
 ```
 Program to implement the multivariate linear regression model for predicting the price of the house and number of occupants in the house with SGD regressor.
-Developed by:PRIYANKA S
+Developed by: Manoj R
-RegisterNumber: 212224040255
+RegisterNumber: 25017931
 import numpy as np
 from sklearn.datasets import fetch_california_housing
 from sklearn.linear_model import SGDRegressor